mattpanyor/thames-trust/README.md

 * The app implements multiple use of useContext() in React to create contexts for each individual features.
 It accesses these contexts via custom hooks such as `useAccountContext`, `useUserContext`, `useTransactionContext`
 * The app implements multiple customs hooks.
 * The app uses React Router and layouts
+* The app uses useMemo to cache filtered transactions
 * The app uses CSS components from the Flowbite library and Flowbite Admin Dashboard but implements its own logic to control interactive elements programmatically
 * The app has internal APIs/Methods to work with localStorage, implement authentication, and manage contexts.
 It borrows the naming convention from Spring Framework.
     * **[Entity Persistence Class](src/classes/EntityPersistence.js)**: